Neverland Ranch

-Originally named Zaca Laderas Ranch, the estate was renamed Sycamore Valley Ranch shortly after it was purchased by property developer William Bone in 1981.
-In 1988, the ranch was sold to Michael Jackson, who renamed it after Neverland, the fantasy island in the story of Peter Pan, a boy who never grows up.
-Jackson first went to the ranch when he visited Paul McCartney, who was staying there during their filming of the "Say Say Say" video in 1983.
-According to Jackson's sister La Toya, he expressed interest in someday owning the property at that time.
+Originally named Zaca Laderas Ranch, the estate was renamed Sycamore Valley Ranch shortly after it was purchased by the property developer William Bone in 1981.
+In 1988, the ranch was sold to Jackson, who renamed it after Neverland, the fantasy island in the story of Peter Pan, a boy who never ages.
+Jackson first visited the ranch when he visited Paul McCartney, who was staying there during their filming of the "Say Say Say" music video in 1983.
+According to Jackson's sister La Toya, he expressed interest in someday owning the property.

-Jackson left the property in 2005 shortly after his acquittal on child molestation charges and never returned; he owned it until his death in 2009.
-After several price drops, American billionaire businessman Ronald Burkle, a close family friend of Jackson's, purchased it in 2020 for $22 million.
+Jackson left Neverland Ranch in 2005, shortly after his acquittal of child sexual abuse charges, and never returned, though he continued to own it until his death in 2009.
+After the property had depreciated for several years, American billionaire businessman Ronald Burkle, a friend of the Jackson family, purchased it in 2020 for US$22 million.

 Background

 The estate was originally known as the Zaca Laderas Ranch at the time of its purchase by the property developer William Bone in 1981.
 Bone renamed the estate the Sycamore Valley Ranch and moved there with his family.
 Bone commissioned the architect Robert Altevers to design the principal buildings on the ranch, and the pair spent two and a half years researching potential designs and ideas.
 The 13000 sqft main house was completed in 1982, based on a design by Altevers, with formal gardens, a stone bridge, and a 4 acre lake with a 5 ft waterfall.
 Bone later said that in building the house he had "...a desire to express everything I had learned in 15 years of home building...I achieved here all the things I wanted to do in my business but could not".
 He had considered converting the property to a country club but did not do so.